What is CSDR?

 Internalised Settlement Reporting

-Article 9 requires the settlement “internaliser” to report, to the competent authorities of their place of establishment, on a quarterly basis, the aggregated volume and value of all securities transactions that they settle outside securities settlement system.
-ESMA has drafted technical standards to establish the forms, templates and procedures for the reporting and the transmission to the relevant competent authorities.
+Article 9 requires the settlement “internaliser” to report, to the competent authorities of its place of establishment, on a quarterly basis, the aggregated volume and value of all securities transactions that it settles outside securities settlement system.
+ESMA has published technical standards to establish the forms, templates and procedures for the reporting and the transmission to the relevant competent authorities.

 Source: Association for Financial Markets in Europe.
-AFME response on internalised reporting: here
+AFME response on internalised reporting

 Settlement discipline regime

-CSDR requires participants to settle their transactions on intended settlement date and requires CSDs to take measures to:
+CSDR will require participants to settle their transactions on intended settlement date and requires CSDs to take measures to:

 - Encourage the timely settlement of transactions by its participants